paritytech/polkadot-testnet-faucet/client/src/lib/assets/FAQ.md

 ## How do I use this?

-To request funds, simply enter your Frequency Rococo wallet address, fill the captcha, and hit "Submit".
+To request funds, simply enter your Frequency Testnet wallet address, fill the captcha, and hit "Submit".

 ## How much XRQCY will I receive?